gabrieldeal/pomodoro-bash/README.md

 1. Clone or download this git repo
 1. cd into the downloaded repo directory
-1. Run `./build/bin/install .`.
-Optionally pass the target directory as a second argument (e.g., `/usr/local`).
+1. Run `./build/bin/install $PWD`  Optionally pass the target directory as a second argument (e.g., ` ./build/bin/install $PWD /usr/local`).

 # Installing optional features

-## Ubuntu and friends
+## Ubuntu

 To enable pop-up notifications, install this:
 * `sudo apt install libnotify-bin`

-To enable audio notifications, install one of these:
+To enable audio notifications, install *one* of these:
 * `sudo apt install pulseaudio-utils`
 * `sudo apt install sndfile-programs`
 * or `mpg123` or `madplay`